-The Land Trust’s twenty-one coastal properties are managed by us, volunteers and landowners for public access, recreation and open space protections.
+The Land Trust’s twenty-five coastal properties are monitored and managed by us, volunteers and landowners for public access, recreation and open space protections.
 Some of the properties we own include Houda Point, Baker Beach, north Luffenholtz Beach, our future Little River Trail property, Pilot Point, Saunders Park and public access easements to Moonstone Beach and Secret Beach.
 We depend on your financial support to pursue these public-access trail projects of state-wide importance:

 •Build the Little River Trail, a new link of the CA Coastal Trail/Hammond Trail, connecting to Trinidad.

 •Purchase and permanently protect the Strawberry Rock Trail, iconic rock, and a 24-acre redwood forest. •Partner with agencies for a safe, connecting trail system along the greater Trinidad coast.

 •Continue a successful summer public hike program where naturalists guide walks on Trinidad trails.